theofficialvedantjoshi/ThermodynamicTables/README.md

 main.py file creates an interactive menu to query data from csv files.

+This program only supports the saturated properties of the substances in our course.
+Support for Superheated Tables will be added soon.

 The folder can be downloaded and used by running the main.py file in any IDE.